dowlinglab/robust-process-scaleup/README.md

+# Experimental Design and Uncertainty Propagation for Process Scale-Up Paper

 Optimal experimental design for the isolated lab-scale batch reactor (BR) model is performed in the `batch_reactor_exp_design.py` file.

 Parameter estimation and uncertainty quantification for the kinetic parameters of the isolated BR model is performed in the